 Surgeons will frequently encounter microtropias in adults.
-Small deviations (<8 prism diopters horizontally and <3 prism diopters vertically) may prove clinically significant causing diplopia or asthenopia.
-Small horizontal or vertical deviations may be successfully treated using a tenotomy procedure (partial, central snip) to obviate the need for prism correction.
-376 377
+Small deviations (≤ 8 prism diopters horizontally and <3 prism diopters vertically) may prove clinically significant, causing diplopia or asthenopia.
+Small horizontal or vertical deviations may be successfully treated using a tenotomy procedure (partial, central snip) or a single rectus muscle recession to obviate the need for prism correction.^{432 300} small-angle deviations.^{70, 74, 86, 169, 351} Botulinum toxin can also be used to prevent contracture of an ipsilateral antagonist muscle in cases of paralytic strabismus while waiting the requisite period of time for spontaneous resolution before recommending strabismus surgery.
+A Cochrane systematic review found that it was difficult to assess outcomes given the limited number of randomized controlled trials.74